 For many outdoor companies, the murder of George Floyd was another call to action as executives realize BIPOC outdoor enthusiasts are a growing part of the market, and they can’t be ignored, persecuted, or avoided anymore.
 But hunting and fishing companies have felt forced to choose: go all in and reach out to groups that aren’t part of their traditionally white, male base, or play it safe and try to wait out the racial reckoning.
 Some brands, like Orvis, chose the former, signing pledges and hiring BIPOC experts for training.
 Many didn’t.

 So hunters like Durrell, founder of the popular Gun Dog Notebook podcast, started a group called the Minority Outdoor Alliance as a way to promote and increase BIPOC participation in the outdoors.
-Opportunities to support the existing BIPOC hunting community exist, he says, but, like in the outdoor industry, hunting companies have been reluctant to not only talk, but put money on the table.
+Opportunities to support the existing BIPOC hunting community exist, he said, but, like in the outdoor industry, hunting companies have been reluctant to not only talk, but put money on the table.